What are clearing and adjustment?

 You can apply through clearing if:

-- You've got your exam results but you haven't met the conditions of your firm or insurance offer.
+- You’ve got your exam results, but you haven’t met the conditions of your firm or insurance offer.
 Your UCAS Track status will state ‘You are now in clearing’;

-- You are applying through UCAS for the first time after 30th June and you already have your exam results
+- You are applying through UCAS for the first time after 30 June and you already have your exam results.

 What is adjustment?